vanshika-chaudhary-economics/vanshika-chaudhary-economics.github.io/_pages/about.md

 ------

-> ...the Quinean message (is) that no part of a web of scientific belief can be privileged against the possibility of revision (Bardsley et al., 2011).
+> "...the Quinean message (is) that no part of a web of scientific belief can be privileged against the possibility of revision" (Bardsley et al., 2011).